-The USP monograph specifies sample solution as follows: "Nominally 1.1 $\mu$ g/mL of sodium fluoride from a portion of Oral Solution in water."
+The USP monograph specifies a sample solution as follows: "Nominally 1.1 μ g/mL of sodium fluoride from a portion of Oral Solution in water".
 This corresponds to a fluoride concentration of 0.5 mg/L. The sample was diluted to approximately 0.5 mg/L fluoride according to the active ingredients label (Table 3).

-Figure 3 shows the chromatograms of three oral rinse samples with a run time of 10 min.
+Figure 4 shows the chromatogram of three oral rinse samples with a run time of 40 min to prevent unwanted interferences due to the late eluting phosphate in case of non-autosampler configurations.
 Fluoride is always resolved from the water dip and well separated from chloride.
 Benzoate is found in sample #1, as expected from the product label.
-All three oral rinse samples contain phosphate.
+All three oral rinse products contain phosphate.
 Chloride is not found in sample #3.